 Who We Are

-Catalyze’s core team brings decades of experience and 5,000MW of renewable energy development with a combination of electric power, finance, software, analytics and entrepreneurship.
+Catalyze’s core team brings decades of experience and 5,000MW of renewable energy development with a combination of commercial real estate, electric power, finance, software, analytics and entrepreneurship.

 CEO & CO-FOUNDER

 Joel is recognized as one of the early leaders in the clean technology community having created or funded more than 20 companies, non-profits, and policy organizations over his career.
 He also founded and serves as Managing Director of Brightman Energy, an ERCOT-focused project development firm that has innovated a lean acquisition and development strategy in building its initial 1,100 MW renewable energy portfolio.
 Joel served as the first Entrepreneur in Residence at the National Renewable Energy Laboratory with venture capital firm Kleiner Perkins and previously headed renewable energy efforts at the ATI Clean Energy Incubator, Eastman Ventures, and Sierra Ventures.
 He founded what has become the most sophisticated and extensive smart grid experiment in Pecan Street Project (now Pecan Street Inc.) and supported the creation of the first solar powered microgrid in Haiti.
 He received his B.S.
 In Chemical and Environmental Engineering from The University of Texas at Austin and his MBA from the MIT Sloan School of Management.